-You may save from 1% to 50% - in whole percentages - of your eligible pay.
-You may save on a traditional before-tax or on a Roth after-tax basis or a combination of both.
-However, your combined Before-Tax and Roth After-Tax Contributions may not exceed the lower of 50% of your eligible pay or the IRS limit on Before-Tax and Roth After-Tax Contributions to a 401(k) plan.
-For 2019, that limit (not including Catch-up Contributions) is \$19,000.
+You may save from 1% to 50% - in whole percentages - of your eligible pay before taxes are withheld.
+Your annual Before-Tax Contributions may not exceed certain limits imposed by the PR Code.
+For 2018, that limit (not including Catch-up Contributions) is \$15,000.
+For more details, see "Contribution Limits" on page 10.
 Your contribution election stays in place from year to year unless you make a change, you are subject to automatic increases, or you elect to have your contributions automatically increased.